chef/chef-web-docs/chef_master/source/resource_powershell_script.rst

     # Check if the user has 'SeAssignPrimaryTokenPrivilege' rights
     Chef::ReservedNames::Win32::Security.get_account_right('<user>').include?('SeAssignPrimaryTokenPrivilege')

-The following example shows how to run ``mkdir test_dir`` from a chef-client run as an alternate user.
+The following example shows how to run ``mkdir test_dir`` from a Chef Infra Client run as an alternate user.

 .. code-block:: ruby